Purpose of Bowtie Analysis in Aviation SMS

 - Safety event summary.

 All of this information is great, but if you don’t know how to create a bowtie then it doesn’t help you.
-Or if you don't have the tools to easy create an easy-to-read/understandable bowtie, then you will be simply "spinning your wheels" and dreaming of greener pastures.
+Or if you don't have the tools to easily create an easy-to-read/understandable bowtie, then you will be simply "spinning your wheels" and dreaming of greener pastures.

 Don’t be afraid of failure when starting to create and experiment with bowtie analysis.
 Creating quality bowties will take practice and the right tools.
 One could theoretically create a bowtie on paper or using MS Excel.
 The more effective tools are either stand-alone bowtie products, like Bowtie XP or embedded within aviation SMS database software.